Direct Answers in Addition to 10 Blue Links

 The importance level indicates the relevance of a fact to the object, compared to the other facts for the same object, or how vital a fact is to “an understanding of the entity or concept represented by the object.”

-Each of these facts include a list of sources from where fact came from, and may be identified by a Uniform Resource Locator (URL), or Web address.
+Each of these facts includes a list of sources from where fact came from and may be identified by a Uniform Resource Locator (URL), or Web address.

 Name Facts and Property Facts